nfdi4plants/nfdi4plants.knowledgebase/src/docs/teaching-materials/disseminations/2023-11-08_CEPLAS-module/06-WrapUpDay1.md

 ---

-# ✍️ Structure your project as an ARC ✍️
+# :pencil: Structure your project as an ARC :pencil: